sfgco/books/.github/CONTRIBUTING.md

-# Contributing to Frappe Books
+# Contributing to Green Bar By SFGCO

-If you are a Frappe Books user and want to contribute to improving it _without writing code_, there are several things you can do:
+If you are a Green Bar By SFGCO user and want to contribute to improving it _without writing code_, there are several things you can do:

-- **Inform us of issues** you face while using Frappe Books by [raising issues](https://github.com/frappe/books/issues/new).
+- **Inform us of issues** you face while using Green Bar By SFGCO by [raising issues](https://github.com/frappe/books/issues/new).
-- **Add a language** you would like to use Frappe Books in by [contributing translation](https://github.com/frappe/books/wiki/Contributing-Translations).
+- **Add a language** you would like to use Green Bar By SFGCO in by [contributing translation](https://github.com/frappe/books/wiki/Contributing-Translations).
-- **Share your thoughts** on Frappe Books by joining our [Telegram group](https://t.me/frappebooks).
+- **Share your thoughts** on Green Bar By SFGCO by joining our [Telegram group](https://t.me/frappebooks).
-- **Use Frappe Books** for your accounting requirements and tell people about it.
+- **Use Green Bar By SFGCO** for your accounting requirements and tell people about it.

 ---

-If you want to contribute code to Frappe Books, please go through the following sections for tips and guidelines:
+If you want to contribute code to Green Bar By SFGCO, please go through the following sections for tips and guidelines:

 - [Code Quality](#code-quality)
 - [Contributing Features](#contributing-features)